hyojeong-son/hyojeong-son.github.io/index.md

   -Awarded by the University of Washington Department of Mathematics.

 - Summer Math Scholarship (2018)
-  Awarded by the Stony Brook University Mathematics Department; covered two semesters of tuition.
+  -Awarded by the Stony Brook University Mathematics Department; covered two semesters of tuition.

 - Undergraduate Recognition Award for Academic Excellence (2018)
-  Awarded by Stony Brook University; university-wide recognition for outstanding academic accomplishments.
+  -Awarded by Stony Brook University; university-wide recognition for outstanding academic accomplishments.

 - Director of the IT Promotion Center Award (2017)
-  Awarded to the top three student presenters at the World IT Show in South Korea.
+  -Awarded to the top three student presenters at the World IT Show in South Korea.

 - Academic Excellence Scholarships (2015–2017)
-  Awarded by Stony Brook University; merit-based scholarship covering three years of tuition.
+  -Awarded by Stony Brook University; merit-based scholarship covering three years of tuition.